Steamboat Springs School District Advisory Committee

 Did you know: The number of traditional school buildings in our school district has not changed in more than 30 years.
 Click here to see our flier about the impact of growth on Steamboat Springs School District.

 Steamboat Springs School District is well on its way to setting the standard for education regionally, nationally, and globally.
-Our school district is the third highest performing school district in the state and, along with our schools, we have earned a distinguished list of honors in 2017-18, including the High Flyers Network, John Irwin Award, Governor’s Distinguished Improvement Award, Accredited with Distinction designation, AP® District Honor Roll, and English Language Proficiency Act Excellence Award.
+Our school district is the third highest performing school district in the state and, along with our schools, we have earned a distinguished list of honors.
+In 2018-19, Soda Creek and Strawberry Park Elementary Schools were awarded the Governor’s Distinguished Improvement Award for demonstrating exceptional student growth.
+Soda Creek and Steamboat Springs Middle School were both awarded the John Irwin Award for demonstrating exceptional academic achievement over time. in 2017-18, our district was a member of the High Flyers Network and we earned other honors such as Accredited with Distinction designation, AP® District Honor Roll, and English Language Proficiency Act Excellence Award.
 One of our challenges is how to sustain overall educational program excellence in the long term.

 The Challenge: Growing Enrollment

 Our community is growing, as is the number of students in our schools.

 - Enrollment in Steamboat Springs School District has increased nearly 24% over the past 10 years.